 The requirement could be as few as 2 months to as many as 12, if you’re self-employed.
-And, if you’re taking out a jumbo loan, you may need to have up to 18 months’ worth of extra mortgage payments in the bank.
+If you’re taking out a jumbo loan, you will need to have 12 months’ worth of extra mortgage payments in the bank.
 Having sufficient cash reserves from the start decreases your likelihood of defaulting on your mortgage.
 Plus, won’t it feel nice to have some breathing room?

 Other One-Time Fees And Expenses